-Suffolk County Child Support Lawyer Assisting Clients With Child Support Matters in New York
+Long Island Child Support Lawyer Assisting Clients With Child Support Matters In New York

 As in many states across the nation, parents with children in the state of New York are expected to comply with their duty of raising the child in a safe, nurturing environment while providing for the child’s basic necessities.
 However, in the case of a divorce, it is inevitable that one parent will end up with more child-related expenses than the other, making the need for child support essential for the child’s best interests.
 Learn how child support works in New York and what to do if you are facing a child support-related issue.